kevinrue/rtd-tutorial/docs/source/guides/production_fork.rst

    it is entirely normal to occasionally run into build failures, as you test new code or bug fixes.
-   However, it is crucial that you do every effort to restore a successful build, as this is an absolute requirement to merge a pull request to the parent repository.
+   However, it is crucial that you do every effort to restore a successful build, as this is an absolute requirement to merge a pull request to the upstream repository.
-   In doubt, contact the maintainer of the parent repository for help and advice (e.g., open a Github issue on the parent repository).
+   In doubt, contact the maintainer of the upstream repository for help and advice (e.g., open a Github issue on the upstream repository).

 Proposing changes
 ~~~~~~~~~~~~~~~~~